Get a No Obligation Cash Offer or Home Value

 Cons:

-• May require clean-out, repairs, or upgrades
+• May require extensive clean-out, repairs, or upgrades

 • Closing typically takes 30–60+ days